Professor Hans Georg Näder

 Ottobock is a privately held company which has only had three managing directors since its establishment in 1919: company founder Otto Bock, his son-in-law Dr Max Näder and his son Professor Hans Georg Näder.
 The history of the company is inextricably intertwined with the family history.
 As the managing partner, Professor Hans Georg Näder finds a common denominator between tradition and progress in an authentic and down-to-earth manner.
 He expressly adheres to fundamental values such as trust and reliability in dealing with customers and staff.
 At the same time he is a visionary in setting the course for the medium and the long term.
 Curiosity and playfulness are his driving forces.

 As the grandson of the company founder, he took over the company at the tender age of 28 from his father, Dr Max Näder, the son-in-law of Otto Bock.
-The results are impressive: since that time he expanded the staff more than fivefold to over 6000 and achieved group turnover of 999.7 million euros in 2013.
+The results are impressive: since then, he has increased the number of employees to over 8,000 and the group turnover is now over 1 billion euros.

 Under his leadership the company gained a strong international orientation; by now he spends more than half the year on business trips.
 He calls Duderstadt, his birthplace and company headquarters, his home port.
 The city's biggest employer, he also privately supports the city's development as well as numerous church and community projects as the initiator of the Duderstadt 2020 master plan.
 He has been an honorary citizen of Duderstadt since September 2011.